The Reason Hojicha Aromas Differ: It's Not the Tea Leaves, It's the Water

 The fragrant aroma that is the charm of hojicha is very delicate.

-When using soft water,
+When using soft water, some people feel that:

 -